Share this post:

-Rock Island Auction Company’s December Premier Firearms Auction is not something an avid M1 Garand collector will want to miss out on.
-Besides these incredible items detailed above, there is an extensive collection of other M1 Garands, equally as beautiful and available for sale along thousands of other firearms, weapons, and militaria from across the world.
-Join for an exciting weekend of rare, beautiful, and historic item that can be yours at Rock Island Auction Company’s December 4th-6th Premier Auction.
+Rock Island Auction Company’s auction events are not something an avid M1 Garand collector will want to miss out on.
+Besides these incredible items detailed above, there is an extensive collection of other M1 Garands for sale along thousands of other firearms, weapons, and militaria from across the world

 Rock Island Auction Company is always actively seeking consignments, if there are questions regarding this process, future gun auctions, or questions on anything else, please contact the specialists at Rock Island today.